NAKONAKO4/Take-your-token-receipt/README.md

 `Take Your Token Receipt` is a tiny CLI that prints receipt-style token usage summaries from local Codex and Claude Code sessions.

-Codex writes local sessions to `~/.codex/sessions/**/*.jsonl`.
-Claude Code writes project sessions to `~/.claude/projects/**/*.jsonl`.
-This tool reads those files directly, so there is no browser UI, local HTTP server, or manual token entry.

 ## Quick Start

 Run the latest-session receipt: